 - shitty snack foods, candy and baked goods that are ruining your health

-Give your video game councel away, delete your social media apps off your phone, change your number and tell your loser friends to fuck off, stop banging worthless sluts, and cancel the cable.
+Give your video game counsel away, delete your social media apps off your phone, change your number and tell your loser friends to fuck off, stop banging worthless sluts, and cancel the cable.

-Pick something that make you better that you can do quickly when you feel the impulse do something counter productive.
+Pick something that makes you better than you can do quickly when you feel the impulse do something counterproductive.

 My personal favorite is exercise but it can be any number of things.

-If you feel the erge to take a break from a productive activity and watch t.v. or play video games drop and give me 20!
-I’m serious, a 3 exercise circuit is a great way to get some exercise in, boost energy, imrpove your health and cognition!
+If you feel the urge to take a break from productive activity and watch t.v. or play video games drop and give me 20!
+I’m serious, a 3 exercise circuit is a great way to get some exercise in, boost energy, improve your health and cognition!